My Passive Investments - October 2018 (-6.33%)

 A short term look on long term investing

 Happy Halloween!
 This is my fifth monthly report on my own passive investment portfolio.
 Firstly, my investment decisions are exactly that, my own.
-I based each investment decision on my own research.
+As as UK-based investor, I based each investment decision on my own research.
 These are, by no means, investment recommendations.
 Before making any investment decision, you must do your own research and/or speak to a professional.

 Long term, my aim is to invest a portion of my savings every month.
 An important note here is that the numbers you will see in this report reflect the gains and losses of my invested capital only.
 When I invest more, for example, I would not state this as a gain in the value of my portfolio.